wandering-inndex/seed-data/data/words/brackets/README.md

 ```
 data/words/brackets/
 ├── README.md
+├── chat
+│   ├── names.txt
+│   └── notifications.txt
-├── classes/
+├── classes
 │   ├── acquisition.txt
 │   ├── broken.txt
 │   ├── consolidation.txt
 │   ├── level-ups.txt
 │   ├── made-up.txt
 │   ├── names.txt
+│   ├── removal.txt
+│   ├── restoration.txt
 │   └── uncategorized.txt
+├── conditions
+│   └── messages.txt
+├── others
+│   ├── made-up-messages.txt
+│   ├── system-messages.txt
+│   ├── typos.txt
+│   ├── unclear.txt
+│   ├── universe-words.txt
+│   └── valeterisa-notes.txt
+├── ranks
+│   └── messages.txt
-├── skills/
+├── skills
 │   ├── acquisition.txt
 │   ├── broken.txt
 │   ├── consolidation.txt
 │   ├── made-up.txt
-│   └── names.txt
-├── chat/
 │   ├── names.txt
-│   └── notifications.txt
-├── others/
-│   ├── made-up-messages.txt
-│   ├── system-messages.txt
-│   ├── universe-words.txt
-│   └── valeterisa-notes.txt
+│   └── removal.txt
-└── uncategorized/
+└── uncategorized
-    ├── all.txt
     └── broken.txt
 ```

-- `uncategorized.txt` - bracket words that are yet to be placed in their specific categories
+Ideally, we should only tally the items from `skills/names.txt` and `classes/names.txt`.
+But we also included the other bracketed words for easier lookup.

+Here are some explanations for the file names:

-- `acquisition.txt` - refers to obtaining/removal of skills or classes
+- `acquisition.txt` - refers to obtaining of skills or classes
+- `removal.txt` - refers to the removal of skills or classes
-- `broken.txt` - refers to bracket words that are not closed
+- `broken.txt` - refers to bracket words that are not closed or have broken content inside
-- `names.txt` - inside `classes/` and `skills/`, refers to the plain names without flavor text like `"conditions met: class <name> obtained!"`
 - `consolidation.txt` - refers to text detailing upgrades of classes or skills from a previous lower-powered one
 - `made-up.txt` - not real classes or skills, usually used for comedic relief
+- `typos.txt` - words that should not have been bracketized
-- `universe-words.txt` - used as nouns or verbs by Innworld inhabitants (e.g. `the Gnoll clearly have [Skills].`)
+- `universe-words.txt` - used as nouns or verbs by Innworld inhabitants (e.g. `that Gnoll clearly have skills and [Skills].`)
+- `unclear.txt` - we're not sure if they are classes or skills